dotnet/AspNetCore.Docs/aspnetcore/migration/webapi.md

 ## Compatibility shim

-A useful tool when migrating ASP.NET 4.x Web API projects to ASP.NET Core is the [Microsoft.AspNetCore.Mvc.WebApiCompatShim](https://www.nuget.org/packages/Microsoft.AspNetCore.Mvc.WebApiCompatShim) library.
+The [Microsoft.AspNetCore.Mvc.WebApiCompatShim](https://www.nuget.org/packages/Microsoft.AspNetCore.Mvc.WebApiCompatShim) library provides a compatibility shim to move ASP.NET 4.x Web API projects to ASP.NET Core.
 The compatibility shim extends ASP.NET Core to support a number of conventions from ASP.NET 4.x Web API 2.
 The sample ported previously in this document is basic enough that the compatibility shim was unnecessary.
 For larger projects, using the compatibility shim can be useful for temporarily bridging the API gap between ASP.NET Core and ASP.NET 4.x Web API 2.

 The Web API compatibility shim is meant to be used as a temporary measure to support migrating large ASP.NET 4.x Web API projects to ASP.NET Core.
 Over time, projects should be updated to use ASP.NET Core patterns instead of relying on the compatibility shim.